 23. Award of Medals

-Medal should be awarded only if the student secures at least 8.0 OGPA, clears all courses in first attempt and in the programme having a batch of at least three students.
+Medal should be awarded only if the student secures at least 8.0 OGPA, clears all the courses in the first attempt and in the programme having a batch of at least three students.

 PROGRAMME OUTCOMES (PO)